marxanweb/docs/dev.md

 ### Deploying
 Your built application can be deployed simply by hosting the build folder on a suitable web server.
 If you want your new features to be available in other marxan-client deployments, then submit a pull request to the main marxan-client repo.

-The simplest way to deploy is to use host the built files on GitHub pages on GitHub.
+The simplest way to deploy is to host the built files on GitHub pages on GitHub.
 Follow the instructions [here](https://create-react-app.dev/docs/deployment/#github-pages) and then use the following command:

 ```
 npm run deploy